Conditioning Fish for Smoking

 Draining fish.

-The characteristic flavor of the fish is mainly due to salt and smoke, but the texture and color of its flesh is greatly influenced by drying.
-Weaker brines or not salting fish at all leaves smoked fish with a rather dull appearance.
-After brining the fish are carefully rinsed under cold running water to remove salt crystals and any traces of spices from the surface.
-Letting them to drain for 10-15 minutes will shorten drying.
+The characteristic flavor of the fish is mainly due to salt and smoke, but the texture and color of its flesh are greatly influenced by drying.
+Weaker brines or no salting fish at all leaves smoked fish with a rather dull appearance.
+After brining, the fish are carefully rinsed under cold running water to remove salt crystals and any traces of spices from the surface.
+Letting them drain for 10-15 minutes will shorten drying.

-Before smoke is applied the surface of the fish must be dry or feel at least “tacky” to touch for the proper development of color.
-Wet surface may attract smoke, but it will also attract undesirable elements of smoke such as soot and other not fully burnt particles.
-This will darken the surface and create less attractive color.
+Before smoke is applied, the surface of the fish must be dry or feel at least “tacky” to touch.
+A wet surface may attract smoke, but it will also attract undesirable elements of smoke such as soot and other not fully burnt particles.
+This will darken the surface and create a less attractive color.

 There are two types of drying:

 High temperature drying.
-The purpose is to firm up the fish and harden the skin, so its head will not break away from the body during smoking.
+Its purpose is to firm up the fish and harden the skin so its head will not break away from the body during smoking.
 This is important when large whole fish are hung during smoking.
 The fish may start drying at 100º F (38º C), but the temperature increases gradually to 158º F (70º C).
 The smoke may be applied at this stage.

 Fish may be patted dry with a paper towel, then left briefly to dry.

 Fish may be patted dry with a paper towel, then left briefly to dry.
-If insects are present, the fish should be dried out in a pre-heated snokehouse.
+If insects are present, the fish should be dried out in a preheated smokehouse.

 Wet fish are drying until they feel dry or at least tacky to touch.
 No smoke is applied yet.